LispCookbook/cl-cookbook/type.md

 (INTEGER 0 4611686018427387903)
 ~~~

-The function [`type-of`][type-of] returns the type of the given variable.
+The function [`type-of`][type-of] returns the type of the given object.
 The
-returned result is a type specifier.
-The first element is the type and the
+returned result is a [type-specifier][type-specifiers].
+In this case the first
-remaining part is extra information of that type.
-In this case it is lower
+element is the type and the remaining part is extra information (lower and
-bound and upper bound.
+upper bound) of that type.
 You can safely ignore it for now.
-Also remember that
+Also remember
-numbers in Lisp have no limit!
+that integers in Lisp have no limit!

 Now let's try to [`setf`][setf] the variable: